reflex1124/Reflex-Shader/README.md

 # Reflex-Shader
 This is a Unity Shader made for VRChat.

-This shader is made with Shader Forge.
+This shader is made with Shader Forge and Amplify Shader Editor.

 ![Manual](/Manual.png)